 The composition of the yolk material is as follows:

 The yolk is laid down in concentric rings of darker and lighter coloured material, the colour being produced by xanthophylls that are yellow/orange/red pigments occurring in many plants, plant products and other naturally occurring materials.
 The bulk of the yolk material provides a source of food for the developing embryo that originates by the fertilising of the germ disc or blastoderm usually located on the upper surface of the yolk of the broken out egg.
-It lies in the surface segment of the latebra which is a vase shaped segment of different yolk with its base in the centre of the yolk, the lips on the surface and the stem joining the base to the lips.
+It lies in the surface segment of the latebra which is a vase-shaped segment of different yolk with its base in the centre of the yolk, the lips on the surface and the stem joining the base to the lips.

 Eggs laid on successive days are called a clutch.
 Clutches are separated by days when no eggs are laid.
 Clutch size is an individual characteristic and may vary in a flock from 2 up to 100 eggs.
 However, the normal clutch size is significantly less than that and ranges from 3-8 eggs.
 The larger the clutch size the better will be the total production.
 Small clutch size indicates an inferior layer and is usually associated with long breaks between them.

-The time taken from ovulation till when the egg passes through the vent varies with individuals within the range 23-26 hours.
+The time taken from ovulation until when the egg passes through the vent varies with individuals within the range 23-26 hours.
 If the time is longer than 24 hours then the time of laying will be progressively later in the day for each successive egg in the clutch.
 When eggs are laid at a late hour, an ovulation is missed and the start of a new clutch will be earlier in the next laying day.

 Hens that produce long clutches release the yolk very shortly after first light (whether natural or artificial light).
 Successive ovulations occur very shortly after the laying of the previous egg.
-Those producing short clutches usually release the yolk later in the day and often have longer periods between laying time and the next ovulation.
+Those that produce short clutches usually release the yolk later in the day and often have longer periods between laying time and the next ovulation.

-When pullets first commence to lay their hormonal and other controlling systems have not yet reached a state of balance.
+When pullets first commence to lay, their hormonal and other controlling systems have not yet reached a state of balance.
 As a consequence, the first eggs are laid in a somewhat haphazard sequence.
 However, once these systems have reached a state of balance (usually after 7-10 days), egg production becomes more regular.
 Peak ovulation is reached 3-5 weeks after first egg.
 This will be held for a period and then will decline steadily thereafter until the bird moults or some other factor causes a cessation of production for a period.

-In the egg laying hen the oviduct is a tube like organ consisting of the previously named segments with one end lying adjacent to the ovary and the other entering the vent.
+In the egg laying hen the oviduct is a tube like organ that consists of the previously named segments with one end lying adjacent to the ovary and the other entering the vent.
 It is approximately 70 centimetres long and is very glandular.
 The glands of the different segments produce the remaining different parts of the egg.
 Because of its function the oviduct is very well supplied with blood vessels.

 If the infundibulum should malfunction and not engulf the yolk, the yolk will remain in the ovarian pocket from where normally they will be absorbed within three days.
 If the number of such occurrences reaches a high level, the yolks will accumulate in the ovarian pocket faster than they can be absorbed.
-Such birds’ are called internal layers – the abdomen becomes distended and the hens adopt a very upright stance.
+Such birds’ are called internal layers as the abdomen becomes distended and the hens adopt a very upright stance.

 The magnum is the longest segment at up to 40 centimetres long.
 Its function is to add approximately 40% of the albumen to the developing egg that takes about three hours to move through.
 These percentages vary considerably depending on factors including the genetics of the hen, age of the bird, the egg’s age and/or storage conditions.
 However, in a good quality, freshly laid egg the above relationship mostly applies.